 9You might be wondering why I'm not using the same approximation here as I did in equation (1), since the equations look so similar.
 The reason is that the exponent on e in the denominator is now positive.
-It's now too big for us to ignore in the way that we did before.
+So e^{2N_es} is the biggest term in the denominator instead of the smallest, meaning that we can't neglect it.

-10Because it's probability of fixation is equal to its current frequency, i.e., 1/2N.
+10Because it's probabliity of fixation is equal to its current frequency, i.e., 1/2N.
 We'll return to this observation in a few weeks when we talk about the neutral theory of molecular evolution.